Nadeem34513/COWIN-discord-bot/README.md

 | `!reg [district_id] [age_group]`     | Register for cowin updates using district and age group        |
 | `!update [district_id] [age_group]`     | Updates your existing district and age group with the one you provided as arguments        |
 | `!hourlyUpdate [ON/OFF]`     | Toggles hourly updates         |

-## Note

-This project is a part of BFH hosted by [TinkerHub](tinkerhub.org).
-Few of the commands might not work as expected(will be fixed soon)